-Each link is implemented using a rectangle that contains a description of the item it links to.
+For each process flow path, a display link is implemented using a rectangular arrow following the process flow that contains a description of the item it links to.
 The rectangles are sufficiently sized to ensure compatibility with touchscreen HMI clients.
 The borders of the rectangles are colour coded based on the type of display or item they link to.
-Use blue colour for overview displays, green for process mimic displays, and purple for equipment detail displays.
+Use blue colour for Dashboard displays, green for process mimic displays, and purple for equipment detail displays.
 Other colours may be used as required, but do not use alarm colours (red, orange, and yellow).